Illegal Drugs

 The Canadian Drugs and Substances Strategy (CDSS) is Canada's policy on controlled substances.
 The strategy is focused on four integrated action areas:

-Public Safety Canada supports the substance controls objectives of the CDSS by working to address organized crime involvement in the production and trafficking of toxic illegal drugs and by supporting first response.
+Public Safety Canada and Portfolio partners primarily support the substance controls objectives of the CDSS by working to address organized crime involvement in the import, production and distribution of illegal drugs and the precursor chemicals used to make them and by supporting first response.

 The Controlled Drugs and Substances Act

 As of 2017, devices that can be used to manufacture illegal drugs, such as pill presses and pill encapsulators, must be registered with Health Canada to be imported into Canada.
-This makes it harder for organized criminals to obtain devices to mass-produce counterfeit pills that often include fentanyl.
+This makes it harder for organized crime group to obtain devices to mass-produce counterfeit pills that often include fentanyl.

 The Customs Act